-This information is relevant for students with a diagnosis of developmental coordination disorder (DCD) or any motor skill and planning/organisational challenges.
+This information is relevant for students with a diagnosis of developmental coordination disorder (DCD) or any motor skill and planning or organisational challenges.

-Effective teaching for any student with DCD is about building a model of support for the student with open lines of communication between the student, parent/carer(s), teachers and medical and therapy teams.
+Effective teaching for any student with DCD is about building a model of support for the student with open lines of communication between the student, parents or carers, teachers and medical and therapy teams.

 Strategies and techniques should be recorded and shared among teaching staff and at key points of transition.

 Strategies to help make a classroom more physically accessible include: